pousse-cafe/pousse-cafe.github.io/documentation.md

  */
 ```

+An Aggregate must be part of a documented Module (i.e. it must be defined by a class in the documented Module's base
+package or one of its sub-packages).
+Otherwise, it will not be shown.

 ### Services

 Each Service is described in the javadoc comment on its class (i.e. a class extending `Service`).